Mariya-Z/next-toggle/src/stories/required.md

-## Disabled toggle
+## Required toggle

-If user shouldn't have possibility to change toggle mode, you have to pass true for disabled
+If toggle is necessary / toggle has to be checked, you have to pass true for required

 ### Tempalte for this example looks like code below
 ```